yajuna/tmath308/README.md

-# tmathcalc
+# tmath308
-Stores all programs used in calc sequences
+Stores all programs used in tmath308 summer 19